PyMVPA/PyMVPA/doc/source/tutorial_sensitivity.rst

 direct measure of feature importance as prediction accuracies are, being close to the bare metal of classifiers also has problems.
-Depending on the actual classification algorithm sensitivities might mean something completely different when compared across classififers.
+Depending on the actual classification algorithm sensitivities might mean something completely different when compared across classifiers.
 For example, the popular SVM algorithm solves the classification problem by identifying the data samples that are *most tricky* to model.
 The extracted sensitivities reflect this property.
 Other algorithms, such as "Gaussian Naive Bayes"